canonical/ubuntu-image/internal/imagedefinition/README.rst

 This optional field specifies from where the gadget tree will be sourced.
 Support is included for prebuilt gadgets, building gadgets from a local directory, or building gadgets from a git repository.
-If gadget is not included in the image definition, no image files will be generated.
-It should only be excluded if the only artifact that you will be creating is a rootfs tarball.
+If gadget is not included in the image definition, but some disk output (img, qcow2, iso) is included, an error will occur.
+Gadget should only be excluded if the only artifact that you will be creating is a rootfs tarball.

 Examples
 ========